To RSVP for this year’s Bear Heart Vision Quest, please follow this link.

 - Something to carry everything in when you go to your selected Vision Quest site, such as a backpack or duffel bag.

-FOR THE SWEAT LODGES BEFORE AND AFTER THE VISION QUEST
+FOR THE PURIFICATION LODGES BEFORE AND AFTER THE VISION QUEST

-Two complete sets of sweat lodge clothing (gym shorts, bathing suit, towels, etc) for two Sweat Lodges: a Going-Out Lodge and a Lodge at the end after all Questers have returned.
+Two complete sets of lodge clothing (gym shorts, bathing suit, towels, etc) for two Purification Lodges: a Going-Out Lodge and a Coming-in Lodge at the end after all Questers have returned.

 FOR CAMP BEFORE YOU GO OUT ON YOUR VISION QUEST AND AFTER YOU RETURN – QUESTERS AND SUPPORTERS